-Miranda House has been awarded All India Rank One amongst colleges under the National Institutional Ranking Framework (NIRF) for last three consecutive years 2017, 2018 and 2019.
+Miranda House has been awarded All India Rank One amongst colleges under the National Institutional Ranking Framework (NIRF) for the last four consecutive years.

 THE COLLEGE

 Miranda House, college for women, located in the University of Delhi campus, is a premier women's institution.
 It was established in 1948 by the then Vice-Chancellor, Sir Maurice Gwyer.
 Lady Edwina Mountbatten laid its foundation stone on March 7 in the same year.
 Originally designed by renowned architect Walter George, Miranda House is built in warm red brick with cool and spacious corridors.
 The College shares an architectural affinity with other colonial educational institutions of the country.
 In the past six decades, as the College has grown, several other buildings have been added in consonance with its original design.
 Special efforts are on to preserve the heritage of its pristine architectural glory.